Compare health insurance Australia

 As seen on

-Compare health insurance policies from 40+ funds in under a minute
+Compare policies from 40+ funds in under a minute.

 What does private health insurance cover that Medicare doesn't?

-Private health insurance gives you access to the same hospital services covered by Medicare – but you get access to your own doctor, private room and waiting times are significantly shorter.
+Private health insurance gives you access to similar hospital treatments to what's covered by Medicare – but you get other benefits like your choice of doctor, private rooms, and wait times are significantly shorter.
+The amount you pay for health insurance depends on the tier of hospital cover you have.

 Public vs private health insurance comparison